egeoffroy/CompBio_Mini_Project/README.md

  CDS_EF999921.fasta : a fasta file for only the coding regions of EF999921

  sample_covariates.txt : a file containing the sample names, paths, and conditions in order to run sleuth.R

+ sleuth_output.txt : a file containing the significant hits after running sleuth.

+ significant_contigs.txt : a file listing the contigs with more than 1000 bp.

  assembly.fasta : the assembled significant contigs.

- significant_contigs.txt : a file listing the contigs with more than 1000 bp.

  blast.xlm : the blast output file.